 They left a welcoming plate of appetizers waiting for me.
 I thoroughly enjoyed my stay here and could have happily hung out here for a week!

 Where to Eat:

 You either need to bring groceries with you or plan to eat at the Hossa Reindeer Park as I did.
-Naturally reindeer is on the menu in the converted barn with the walls lined with reindeer artefacts.
+Naturally, the reindeer is on the menu in the converted barn with the walls lined with reindeer artifacts.